 The Coastline Adventure Swimming Pigs tour was excellent!

 The music on the boat was really good, and the vibe was awesome.
-We had free drinks and a lot of fun feeding and swimming with the pigs.
+We had free drinks and a lot of fun feeding and swimming with the pigs and piglets.

 The Swimming Pigs Tour covers a total of over 120 miles.
 So be prepared to spend a lot of time on the boat and under the sun.

-I’m not adding here the costs to get in the Bahamas because it can vary significantly depend of many factors, such as time of the year, distance traveled, etc.
+I’m not adding here the costs to get to the Bahamas because they can vary significantly depending on many factors, such as time of the year, distance traveled, etc.

-If you’re flying directly to Staniel Cay from Nassau the minimum you will spend will be US$ 400, and from Fort Lauderdale (Miami area) around US$ 1000.
+Flying directly to Staniel Cay from Nassau the minimum you’ll spend will be US$ 250, and from Fort Lauderdale (Miami area) around US$ 897.40.